GXboy12345/autosort-scripts/README.md

-# AutoSort - Desktop File Organizer
+# AutoSort - File Organizer

-A Python script that automatically organizes files on your Desktop into categorized folders.
+A Python script that automatically organizes files into categorized folders.
+Can organize your Desktop or any custom folder you select.

 ## Features

+- **Flexible Source Selection**: Choose between organizing your Desktop or any custom folder
 - **Automatic Categorization**: Files are sorted into categories based on their file extensions
 - **Configurable Categories**: Customize categories, file types, and folder names via JSON configuration
 - **Cross-platform Desktop Detection**: Works with different locale Desktop folder names (Desktop, Escritorio, Bureau, etc.)